ash-project/ash/documentation/topics/manual-actions.md

 ## Manual Read Actions

 Manual read actions work differently.
 They must be provided a module that will run the read action.
-The module should implement the `Ash.Resource.ManualRead` behaviour, and actions will simply be handed the ash query and the data layer query.
+The module should implement the `Ash.Resource.ManualRead` behaviour, and actions will be handed the ash query and the data layer query.

 ```elixir
 # in the resource